RGarciaLago/Wallpaper_Collection/README.md

 # [Wallpaper_Collection] for the [MiSTer Platform](https://github.com/MiSTer-devel/Main_MiSTer/wiki)
-This is a collection of wallpapers that I've discovered and edited for my own use.
+This is a collection of 1080p wallpapers that I've found and edited for my own use.
+Every single wallpaper has been altered so that they appear correctly and take into account the MiSTer logo.
+It's challenging to find and credit the original artists behind each of these images but they are appreciated.

-These are video preset files you can use to easily configure a core's video settings.
-These presets present an idealized version how a game platform's visuals appeared when it was new and provides you a starting point to make your own presets.
-Have fun!

 ## Installation
-Download [all presets](https://github.com/RGarciaLago/VIDEO-PRESETS-by-Robby/tree/main/Presets) to the `/media/fat/wallpapers/` folder on your SD card.
+Download [all presets](https://github.com/RGarciaLago/Wallpaper_Collection/tree/main/wallpapers) to the `/media/fat/wallpapers/` folder on your SD card.
+Remove the menu.jpg/menu.png file (if present) from the root of the micro SD card if those files exist.

 ### Updates
 You can automatically download and get latest with the MiSTer update script and [update_all](https://github.com/theypsilon/Update_All_MiSTer) by adding the following text to `/media/fat/downloader.ini`: